- Purchase the complete Expat Arrivals New Zealand Guide (PDF)

-Despite being a fairly isolated island country in the southwestern Pacific, expats who are familiar with the USA and Europe are unlikely to experience a significant amount of culture shock in New Zealand.
+Despite being a fairly isolated island country in the southwestern Pacific, expats who are familiar with other Western countries are unlikely to experience a significant amount of culture shock in New Zealand.

-Maori culture plays an important role in public life and has influenced the dominant culture in the country.
-However, New Zealand is broadly recognised as a Western country As a former British colony, it still retains the British monarch as its head of state – despite being independent and having its own government.
+Maori culture does play an important role in public life and has influenced the dominant culture in the country.
+That said, New Zealand is broadly recognised as a Western country.
+As a former British colony, it still retains the British monarch as its head of state – despite being independent and having its own government.

-Open-minded expats who make an effort to learn about the local culture and are realistic about the positives and negatives of living in New Zealand are likely to enjoy life in their new host country.
+Open-minded expats who make an effort to learn about the local culture and are realistic about the pros and cons of living in New Zealand are likely to enjoy life in their new host country.

 Socialising in New Zealand

 New Zealanders are known to be friendly, helpful and egalitarian.
 Local residents also tend to be laid back.
 All of this is reflected in the informal dress code adopted at social gatherings.

 Children in New Zealand are highly valued and residents take the safety and upbringing of children very seriously.
-New Zealand societal attitudes focus strongly on the community.
-Expats are often pleasantly surprised by how helpful strangers can be.
+New Zealand societal attitudes focus strongly on the community, and expats are often pleasantly surprised by how helpful and generous strangers can be.

 Although locals are generally warm and courteous, they can be reserved, which may feel isolating at times.
 While instances of outright discrimination against foreigners are not frequent, many expats feel, for instance, that the job market is more skewed towards locals.
-Some expats may also feel that cementing lasting friendships with local residents can be hard.
+Some expats may also struggle to cement lasting friendships with local residents.

 Aside from feelings of homesickness, however, expats will mostly find themselves adjusting rather easily to the culture of the country.
 Some expats have trouble understanding local slang words, but this problem is quickly overcome once they start settling in and mingling with the locals.

 Outdoor lifestyle and sports in New Zealand